-Now there are around 100 students enrolled, and they are proving to be just as talented, energetic, and accomplished as we thought they would be.
-School of Letters students are publishing poems and stories in such journals as California Quarterly, Southeast Review, The Gettysburg Review, Crab Orchard Review, and Callaloo, and essays in venues as diverse as Running Times, American Songwriter, and Thoreau's Legacy: American Stories About Global Warming.
-They are being honored by organizations like The Pirate's Alley Faulkner Society, the Dana Awards, and The English Speaking Union; they're presenting papers at the American Shakespeare Center and studying at the Globe Theatre in London.
-They've published poetry chapbooks and given invited readings in Manhattan bookstores.
+Now there are around 80 students enrolled, and they are proving to be just as talented, energetic, and accomplished as we thought they would be.
+School of Letters students are publishing poems and stories in such journals as California Quarterly, Southeast Review, The Gettysburg Review, Crab Orchard Review, The Cincinnati Review, The Hopkins Review, Meridian, The Midwest Quarterly, and The Sewanee Review, and essays and papers in venues as diverse as Running Times, American Songwriter, The Bronte Studies Journal, The Shakespeare Newsletter, Books and Culture Online, Thoreau's Legacy: American Stories About Global Warming and in the Proceedings of the Blackfriars' Conference.
+They are signing book deals with FSG Originals; they are being honored by organizations like The Pirate's Alley Faulkner Society, the Dana Awards, and The English Speaking Union; they're presenting papers at the American Shakespeare Center and study at the Globe Theatre in London.
+They are premiering films at the International Wildlife Film Festival.
+They've published poetry chapbooks, received grants, and given invited readings in Manhattan bookstores.
 They're a lively and talented bunch, that is to say, already accomplishing big things and promising bigger ones.

 If they sound like your kind of people, if you've considered earning your master's, and if you like the idea of doing it in the summers, on a beautiful mountaintop campus rich in literary history, then read on, or get in touch with us for more information.